woylie/let_me/README.md

 allowing you to reuse checks in your rules, and increasing the readability of your authorization rules.

-The `rules` macro will define two sets of functions: _permit_ functions and _introspection_ functions.
-You can use the `permit` functions in your context
+The `rules` macro will define two sets of functions: _authorize_ functions and _introspection_ functions.
+You can use the `authorize` functions in your context
 module:

 ```elixir